maxjamb/Javascript---Sprint-Challenge/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-`.foreach` will execute a provided function once per array element but doesn't return anything, anything that's returned is discarded. `.map` will similarlry execute a provided function on every element in an array but it will capture and build a new array with the new values
+`.foreach` will execute a provided function once per array element but doesn't return anything, anything that's returned is discarded. `.map` will similarly execute a provided function on every element in an array but it will capture and build a new array with the new values

 2. What is the difference between a function and a method?